University Jazz Band

 Jazz Band, directed by Dr. Stephen Rhodes, brings "America's classical music" to the Lipscomb University campus in four concerts each year.
 Styles range from big band to funk and beyond, with an emphasis on variety of styles and eras.
 The Lipscomb jazz group is open to all interested students.

 Dr. Steve Rhodes, Director Instrumental Ensembles

-Dr. Stephen L. Rhodes, professor of music, directs the University Wind Ensemble, Jazz Band, and String Ensemble.
-He teaches courses in conducting, secondary music education, instrumental methods, instrumentation, and History of Jazz.
+Dr. Stephen L. Rhodes, professor of music, directs the University Wind Ensemble, University Jazz Band, University Chamber Orchestra, as well the orchestra for major music theatre productions.
+He teaches courses in conducting, secondary music education, instrumental methods, and orchestration.
 He received the D.A. degree in instrumental conducting and the M.M. degree in brass performance from the University of Northern Colorado.
 He received the B.M.Ed. degree from Abilene Christian University.
 Prior to coming to Lipscomb Dr. Rhodes taught in the Friona and Abilene public schools in Texas.

 All BluesHawthorne Nights